orff/OpenClockStandard/README.md

 # OpenClockStandard
 an open clock standard for clock designs.
 For use on multiple software and hardware projects.

-Format is exported from the clock application clockology for iOS & MacOS
+Format is supported exported from the clock application clockology for iOS & MacOS [Clockology](https://clockologyapp.com/) to make the designes portable to other projects.
+Other uses will be for [widgets](https://widgetyapp.com/), dashboards, etc.

-Layout
+## Layout

+0,0 is the center of the layout positive Y ( vertical position ) is down

-Layers
+## Layers

+The layout is determined by a list of "layers" of items that make up the overall design.

+Current layer types supported are:
+* Time: labels to show dates and times
+* Icons: icons used to designate types of information on the face
+* Hands: items that rotate automatically based on the time unit they are set to

 Check out the JSON in json folder